So you got resin on your hands. Then, you googled how to get resin off of hands and ended up here.

 Don’t panic.
 Take a deep breath.
 If you’re panicking, immediately scroll to the end of this article.

-I’ve been a resin artist for more than 15 years.
-While I try not to touch uncured resin, sometimes it happens.
+I’ve been a resin artist for more than 17 years.
+While I try my best, I get resin on my hands too.

-As long as the resin is on your hands and not your eyes.
-Or some other sensitive location (didn’t your mom tell you not to pick your nose?), you’re probably going to be okay.
+As long as the resin is on your hands and not your eyes (or some other sensitive location), you’re probably going to be okay.

 Phew.

-Now how do I get the resin off my hands?
+Now how do you get the resin off your hands?

 The fastest and easiest way is to use baby wipes.
 I don’t know what magic cleaning material they’ve got, but they make cleaning resin from your hands pretty easy.